AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 ## Adobe Journey Optimizer (AJO) Holiday Readiness Guide {#ajo}

-+++To prepare Adobe Journey Optimizer for the holiday season, organizations should forecast real-time event spikes and cross-channel complexity, configure frequency and journey rules, optimize data hygiene and decisioning logic, validate scaled journey performance, enforce security and API guardrails, and apply post-peak learnings to refine future campaigns.
++++To prepare Adobe Journey Optimizer for the holiday season, organizations should anticipate event spikes and cross-channel complexity, configure journey and frequency rules, and ensure data hygiene and decisioning logic.
+They must also validate performance at scale, enforce security and API guardrails, and apply post-peak insights to refine future campaigns.

 ### Predict